 What skills will I require to complete this subject?
-Students need to sit a test early term 4 to apply for this subject.
+Student need to sit a test early term 4 to apply for this subject.
 They also need to: display a strong ability to think logically and reason analytically, grasp mathematical concepts and strategies quickly, with good retention, and to relate mathematical concepts within and across content areas and real-life situations.
-They need a more extensive and in-depth knowledge of Algebra.
+In particular, they need a more extensive and indepth knowledge of Algebra.